sflavelle/writing/Incompatible Time (AHiT)/Chapters/03 - Don't Go/03 - And The Rest.md

 "Excuse me, mister Snatcher sir?"

 Snatcher paused on his way descending from the casino.
-A feminine, small voice had reached him.
+A small feminine voice had reached him.
 Not the Kid's, but... the Mafia didn't employ kids *or* women.
 So who...?

 "Psst, over to your left."